 - BEST OVERALL: WONAP Cooling Weighted Blanket

-- BEST BANG FOR THE BUCK: YnM Weighted Blanket, Heavy 100% Certified Cotton
+- BEST VALUE: YnM Weighted Blanket, Heavy 100% Certified Cotton

 - BEST COOLING: Degrees of Comfort Cotton Cooling Weighted Blanket